 13.3.1 Students with a disability and/or medical condition should consult a Disability Adviser to register for examination adjustments as early as possible, preferably at the time of enrolment and no later than the census date of the relevant study period.

-13.3.2 Disability Services will provide TE&R with a provisional list of examination adjustment requirements by the end of lecture week seven and a final list of all examination adjustment requirements by the end of lecture week nine.
-Requests for Examination Adjustments after week nine will not be considered for central examinations in the main round.
+13.3.2 Disability Services will provide E&R with a list of examination adjustment requirements throughout the semester.
+Requests for Examination Adjustments after week twelve will not be considered for central examinations in the main round.

-13.3.3 Where examination adjustments are not advised to TE&R by the above date, one of the following actions will be taken:
+13.3.3 Where examination adjustments are not advised to E&R by the above date, one of the following actions will be taken:

 - The student may be required to sit their examination/s during the deferred examination period; or